HackyRoot/MLCC_Starter_Guide/README.md

 This guide provides technical and mathematical background required for Google's [Machine Learning Crash Course(MLCC)](http://g.co/mledu/studyjams-IN) to beginners.

 ## Why?
 MLCC is great but sometimes people get stuck for weeks just because they don't have basic background in mathematics and python required for MLCC.
-Here I tried to help you kickstart your journey with Machine Learning.
+Here we're trying to help you kickstart your journey with Machine Learning.

 ## Found this guide helpful?
 Then please give a star and contribute to make it more informative.

 ## Progress
 - [X] Math
-- [ ] Basic Python
+- [ ] Basic Python iPython Notebook
-- [ ] More Python (numpy, matplotlib, seaborn)
+- [ ] Advance Python iPython Notebook (numpy, matplotlib, seaborn)

 ## Future Goals
 - [ ] Basic ML algorithms with practical examples